In this guide

 Who else offers children’s debit cards?

-The Monzo for Under 16s card compares well with others on the market in terms of fees and is quite similar to Starling Kite.
+The Monzo for Under 16s account compares well with others on the market in terms of fees and is quite similar to Starling Kite.
 Both of them are free.
-However, neither of these have the range of financial education features that GoHenry or NatWest Rooster Money offer, but these charge a fee to use.
+However, neither of these have the same level of financial education features that GoHenry or NatWest Rooster Money offer, but these charge a fee to use (unless you’re a NatWest current account holder).
 Revolut’s children’s account is another option among banking apps, while high street banks also offer accounts for kids if you prefer to start off with somewhere more established.

 Sources